• Skip to primary navigation

 It's absolutely delicious, especially to lovers of tender cuts of pork that are juicy and deeply satisfying.
 You'll find pernil in countries like Cuba, Dominican Republic, Puerto Rico and Venezuela.
 This is a Puerto Rican version.

-Let's talk about how we make Puerto Rican pernil, shall we?
+Let's talk about how to make pernil, shall we?

 Pernil Ingredients